-Publisher logos are a part of the writing process that are often overlooked.
-However, logos are an integral part of marketing and alerting readers to the credibility behind your book.
+Book publisher logos are a part of the self-publishing process that are often overlooked.
+However, logos are an integral part of marketing and alerting readers to the credibility of your book.
 While logos may seem like a simplistic piece of art, they are much more important than we often realize.

 What Are Publisher Logos?

-Publisher logos are emblems that represent the brand of the publisher.
-Publisher logos help identify one publisher from the next.
-They act as an easily recognizable piece of art that categorizes books according to the publisher.
+Book publisher logos are emblems that represent the brand of the publisher.
+Publisher logos help identify one company from the next.
+They act as an easily recognizable icon that categorizes books according to the publisher.

 - Publication information

 Back when scribes wrote every copy of every book by hand, they used this section to make little notes about how tough it was to transcribe a text by hand.
 In fact, the word colophon is actually from Greek via Latin and originally meant “finishing touch.”

 With this in mind, the next important question to ask is if authors should make their own book publisher logos.
 If you choose to self-publish rather than traditionally publish, should you add your own finishing touch to your book?